analytical42/googleanalyticscookie/README.md

 The Client ID is then stored in the `_ga_storage` cookie with a two year expiration time.
 Secondly, the Client ID is also written to the `_ga` cookie which is then used by Google Analytics.

-I have opted for this solution since just setting the `_ga` cookie with PHP does not seem to work as intended.
-The cookie will be set correctly, but once the Google Analytics library (analytics.js) loads, the cookie is overwritten with document.cookie.
-Please contribute, if you know how this can be avoided.

 ## What's not included?

 At the moment, cross domain tracking is not supported.
 In order to support that, it's necessary to implement a browser fingerprint and since PHP can't read what plugins are installed in the browser, this would require javascript to be used which would complicate the implementation.